xzenglab/MUFFIN/README.md

 you can define your KG dataset file name as "kg2id.txt" and DDI dataset name as "DDI_pos_neg.txt".

+## Pretrain your data Preparation

+##### 1. Graph-based drug embedding:

+you can use "pretrain_smiles_embedding.py" file to generate your drug embedding, which is at last shown at ".npy" form in the data/DRKG directory.

+try this code:

+> python pretrained_smiles_embedding.py -fi ./data/DRKG/your_smiles_file.csv -m gin_supervised_masking -fo csv -sc smiles

+-fi : your smiles file position

+-fo : your file's type: txt or csv

+-sc : the smiles "column name" in your smiles file.

+when you run this code, you can then get the final Graph-based drug embedding.

+For convenient, the drug smiles order(in the "npy" file) is consistent with the KG entity, which means if you have 2322 drugs, and the grph-based embedding [ID：0-2321] is the same as the former 2322 KG entity [ID:0-2321]

 ## Environment Setting

 This code is based on Pytorch 3.6.5.
 You need prepare your virtual enviroment early.